chromium/chromium/components/autofill/README.md

 `kAutofillUploadThrottlingPeriodInDays` days.

-In case `observed_submission == true`, the votes are generated on a background thread and then passed to the `AutofillDownloadManager`.
+In case `observed_submission == true`, the votes are generated on a background thread and then passed to the `AutofillCrowdsourcingManager`.

-In case `observed_submission == false`, the votes are not directly passed to the `AutofillDownloadManager`.
+In case `observed_submission == false`, the votes are not directly passed to the `AutofillCrowdsourcingManager`.
 Instead they are cached until the cache is flushed.
 This enables us to override previous votes in case the user focuses and removes focus from a form multiple times while editing the fields' values.
 The cache is flushed on form submission.